-Here are a few tools to help you track or limit your time on the internet so that you can spend more time doing the things you love!
+Here are a few tools to help you track or limit your time online so that you can spend more time doing the things you love!

 1. Rescue Time (FREE)

-Rescue Time is a great little tool for showing you exactly how you’re spending time on your computer.
-It tracks the websites you visit, and how long you spend on each one so you can clearly see where your time goes.
+Rescue Time is a great little tool showing you exactly how you spend time on your computer.
+It tracks the websites you visit and how long you spend on each one so you can clearly see where your time goes.

 Although the basic tool is free, you can also get website-blocking features with the premium version for $9/month (but there are less expensive alternatives, so I don’t necessarily recommend doing that!).

-If you’re looking to avoid the internet altogether, Freedom actually blocks your internet access during specific hours of the day so that you have to focus on offline activities (whether it’s the dirty dishes in the sink or writing your thesis).
+Suppose you’re looking to avoid the internet altogether.
+In that case, Freedom blocks your internet access during specific hours of the day, so you have to focus on offline activities (whether the dirty dishes in the sink or writing your thesis).

 Although Apple’s setup makes it hard to add controls to your iPhone or iPod, TimeLock is one option that you can use to simply lock your phone after a certain amount of daily use.